mike182uk/paypal-ipn-listener/README.md

 );
 ```

 Alot of plumbing is needed to create the listener manually.
-The job of the `ListenerBuilder` is to abstract away this logic.
+The job of the listener builder is to abstract away this logic.

 ###Subscribing to events